npwelsh/npwelsh.github.io/work-samples/climate/Final_ClimateChange_PortfolioPost_PostWriteup.md

+---
-# Climate Change in the Northern Great Basin
-## Increasing Rainfall in Elko, NV
+title: Climate Change in the Northern Great Basin - Increasing Rainfall in Elko, NV
+layout: posts
+permalink: /work-samples/climate/
+classes: wide
+author_profile: false
+---

 ### Site Description
 Elko is located in Northwestern Nevada, with a population of over 20,000 people.
 It is a hub for gold mining (Nevada is the 5th largest gold producer in the world, behind four other countries, and most of that is mined near Elko), as well ranching, tourism, and the casino industry.
 It is located on the banks of the Humboldt River.
 Very isolated, it is the largest city in 130 miles in each direction.
 It also has my home for three years.